Chapter 6: A Tale of Two Groups#

 leveneTest(SYSBP ~ CURSMOKE, data = fram_data)

-# Independent t-test (Welch by default)
+# Independent t-test (Welch by default in R)

 t.test(SYSBP ~ CURSMOKE, data = fram_data)